yzhang511/NEDS/README.md

 | NEDS (Large) | NEDS trained on 79 sessions from IBL repeated site dataset | Coming soon |

 The IBL sessions used for pre-training are in `data/train_eids.txt`, while the held-out sessions for evaluation are in `data/test_eids.txt`.
+If you want to train and evaluate on a different set of sessions, you can change the `eids.txt`, `train_eids.txt` and `test_eids.txt` files.

 ## Citation